Step 2. Define Object Groups

 The sample object group and index data can help to find possible issues or considerations before indexing a wider volume of files.
 For example:

-• Files might have large sections of information that is of no analysis use, so you could create rules to exclude that unnecessary content.
+- Files might have large sections of information that is of no analysis use.
+Use indexing filter rules to exclude that unnecessary content.

-• You can review the auto-detected fields, structure, data types, and formatting considerations found during indexing.
-With ChaosSearch, is it easy to create rules to include only or exclude fields, change field names, override data types of fields, and make the index more useful for data analysis requirements.
+- You can review the auto-detected fields, structure, data types, and formatting considerations found during indexing.
+With ChaosSearch, is it easy to create rules to include only desired or exclude undesired fields, change field names, override data types of fields, and make the index more useful for data analysis requirements.

 Object group testing can also help to identify subsequent Refinery materializations (that is, post-index transformations defined within the lens of the view) that might be needed to refine the columns and filters for analysis.